gesistsa/oolong/README.md

 1. Chang, J., Gerrish, S., Wang, C., Boyd-Graber, J. L., & Blei, D. M. (2009).
 Reading tea leaves: How humans interpret topic models.
 In Advances in neural information processing systems (pp. 288-296).
 2. Song et al. (2020) In validations we trust?
 The impact of imperfect human annotations as a gold standard on the quality of validation of automated content analysis.
 Political Communication. [link](http://www.hyunjinsong.com/supplements/PC_Song_et_al_2020.pdf)
 3. Bland, J. M., & Altman, D. (1986).
 Statistical methods for assessing agreement between two methods of clinical measurement.
 The lancet, 327(8476), 307-310.
 4. Chan et al. (2020) It is not listed here, because it is still under review.
+Do it faster!
+Reviewers!

 ------------------------------------------------------------------------